TrendLearner: Early Prediction of Popularity Trends of User Generated Content: Experimental Results

 We now compare our {\bf TrendLearner} method with three other trend prediction methods, namely: (1) {\bf $\mathbf{P}$ only}: assigns the class with largest probability in $\mathbf{P}$ to an object; (2) {\bf $\mathbf{P}$ + ERTree}: trains an extremely randomized trees learner using $\mathbf{P}$ only as features; (3) {\bf ERTree}: trains an extremely randomized trees learner using only the object features in Table~\ref{tab:feats}.
 Note that TrendLearner combines ERTree and $\mathbf{P}$ + ERTree.
 Thus, a comparison of these four methods allows us to assess the benefits of combining both sets of features.

 For {\it all} methods, when classifying a video $d$, we only consider features of that video available up until $\mathbf{t}^{[d]}$, the time window when TrendLearner stopped monitoring $d$.
 We also use the same best values for parameters shared by the methods, chosen as discussed in Section \ref{sec:together}.
-In particular, Table \ref{tab:params} shows the best values of vector parameters $\bm{\gamma}$ and $\bm{\theta}$, selected considering a Macro-F1 of at least 0.5 as performance target (see Section \ref{sec:together}).
+Both Tables \ref{tab:params-top} (for the Top dataset) and~\ref{tab:params-rnd} (for the Random dataset), show the best values of vector parameters $\bm{\gamma}$ and $\bm{\theta}$, selected considering a Macro-F1 of at least 0.5 as performance target (see Section \ref{sec:together}).
 These results are averages across all training sets, along with 95\% confidence intervals.
 The variability is low in most cases, particular for $\bm{\theta}$.
 Recall that $\gamma^{max}$ is set to 100.
-Regarding the extremely randomized trees classifier, we set the size of the ensemble to 20 trees, and the feature selection strength equal to the square root of the total number of features, common choices for this classifier~\cite{Geurts2006}.
+Regarding the extremely randomized trees classifier, we set the size of the ensemble to 20 trees, and the feature selection strength equal to the square root of the total number of features, common choices for this classifier~\citep{Geurts2006}.
 We then apply cross-validation within the training set to choose the smoothing length parameter ($n_{min}$), considering values equal to $\{1, 2, 4,$ $8, 16, 32\}$.
-We refer to \cite{Geurts2006} for more details on the parametrization of extremely randomized trees.
+We refer to \citep{Geurts2006} for more details on the parametrization of extremely randomized trees.